 Can You Be Sued After the Statute of Limitations Has Passed?

 One of the ways creditors and debt collectors get consumers to pay their debts is by filing a lawsuit.
 If the judge finds in their favor, the court can order you to back the debt and may even garnish your wages to completely satisfy the debt, but creditors only have a certain amount of time that they can sue you for debts.

 We know that the statute of limitations is a law that limits the amount of time a debt is legally enforceable.
 After the statute of limitations for debt has expired, the creditor can not use the court to force you to pay the debt.
-The time for the statute of limitations starts ticking on the last date of activity on the account and lasts between anywhere from 3 to 15 years depending on the state you lived in when you created the debt and the type of debt.
+The time for the statute of limitations starts ticking on the last date of activity on the account and lasts between anywhere from three to 15 years depending on the state you lived in when you created the debt and the type of debt.

-Technically, it's against the law for debt collectors to sue or even threaten to sue you for time-barred debts, that is a debt whose statute of limitations has expired.
+Technically, it's against the law for debt collectors to sue or even threaten to sue you for a time-barred debt, which is a debt whose statute of limitations has expired.
 That doesn't necessarily mean you won't be sued.
 A collector might sue you anyway if it believes that the statute of limitations hasn't passed, for example, their records may show a more recent date of last activity than what you have.
 Some dishonest collectors sue under the assumption that you can't prove that the statute of limitations has passed or that you won't show up to court to plead your case.

 You Can Still Be Contacted About the Debt